YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/Solution_I/README.md

 We conclude that  non-commutativity of conjuncts breaks down to the role played by each conjunct in the generate-and-test process.
-We need to decide which conjunct is used to generate and which to test best accomodates different directions of relation execution.
+We need to decide which conjunct shall be used to generate and which to test, such that the conjunction as  a whole best accommodates different directions of relation execution.
+In our case using `( * )` to generate and `gcd` to test allows productive  compromise between forward and backward efficiency, whilst using `gcd` to generate and `( * )` to test maximizes forward efficiency at the cost of substantially losing backward efficiency.